-The data collected through MICS and DHS is currently being used as a basis for policy decisions and programme interventions, and to influence public opinion on the situation of children and women around the world.
-Data collected through other instruments, such as Violence against Children Surveys carried out under the auspices of the Together for Girls Initiative, are being used to develop national action plans to end violence against children.
+The data collected through MICS and DHS are currently being used as a basis for policy decisions and program interventions, and for the purpose of influencing public opinion on the situation of children and women around the world.
+Data collected through other instruments, such as VACS carried out under auspices of Together for Girls Initiative, are being used to develop national action plans to end violence against children.

 16.2.1 Proportion of children aged 1–17 years who experienced any physical punishment and/or psychological aggression by caregivers in the past month (IAEG Global Indicator)

 16.2.2 Number of victims of human trafficking per 100,000 population, by sex, age and form of exploitation (IAEG Global Indicator)